 Christine Stevenson enjoys a distinguished career as a piano recitalist and concerto soloist.
-Winner of the prestigious Dom Polski Chopin competition, her wide experience extends from making the premiere recording of Alkan’s Rondo Brillant with members of the London Mozart Players, to being the pianist on the soundtrack of three animated films featuring the 2012 Olympic Mascots.
+Winner of the prestigious Dom Polski Chopin competition, her wide experience extends from making the premiere recording of Alkan’s Rondo Brillant with members of the London Mozart Players, to performing at Highclere Castle – more widely known as ‘Downton Abbey‘ – in a recital of music by Chopin and Paderewski.
 Recent highlights have included recitals in France and in the UK featuring Russian repertoire, including Mussorgsky’s Pictures at an Exhibition, recording sessions at London’s Abbey Road Studios, and programmes based on music for four hands at one or two pianos – Twenty Digits.
-In 2017 Christine’s solo programmes will celebrate Preludes – from Bach to Kapustin; chamber music will include the rarely performed piano trio by Clara Schumann.

 An inspiring communicator, Christine is on the staff of the Junior Department of the Royal College of Music in London, as well as having been invited to give masterclasses at Morley College, Jackdaws, Hindhead, the City Lit, for the Victorian Music Teachers’ Association and for the London Piano Circle.
 She studied with pupils of Cortot, of Nadia Boulanger and of Michelangeli, and with the celebrated English pianist, Ronald Smith, also participating in masterclasses given by Sergei Dorensky, Aldo Ciccolini and Vlado Perlemuter. www.christinestevenson.net

-Her innovative programmes have “reinvigorated chamber music” (The Times) and her work in this area was recognised by the Royal Philharmonic Society when Sound Bites was nominated alongside Glyndebourne Opera and BCMG for the prestigious Audience Development Award.
+Her work has ‘reinvigorated chamber music’ (The Times) and her innovations in this area were recognised by the Royal Philharmonic Society when her Sound Bites programme (Nigella Lawson recipe songs) was nominated alongside Glyndebourne Opera for its prestigious Audience Development Award.

-Ann studied at the Royal College of Music with Phyllis Sellick, where she won the College’s premier piano prize, the Chappell Gold Medal.
-A series of awards led to a South Bank debut at the Purcell Room and she subsequently won scholarships to study with Arie Vardi in Hanover and Gyorgy Sebok in Canada.
+Ann Martin-Davis studied at the Royal College of Music with Phyllis Sellick, where she won the College’s premier piano prize, the Chappell Gold Medal.
+A series of awards led to a South Bank debut and she subsequently won scholarships to study with Arie Vardi in Hanover and Gyorgy Sebok at the Banff School in Canada.